What Happens If You Use Vinegar and Laundry Detergent Together?

 Can You Use Vinegar and Laundry Detergent Together?

 Vinegar and laundry detergent don’t mix too well.
-Many people ask, can you mix vinegar and detergent safely in one cycle?
+Many people ask, ” Can you mix vinegar and detergent safely in one cycle?
 The answer is more complex than it seems.
 When put together, it can mess up the way they both work, make fabric softener less effective, cause soap scum buildups, or even possibly damage some of your fabrics.

 You can add vinegar to your laundry detergent under proper guidance so that you do not encounter any problems.